How MoviePass will defy AMC to get you into theaters

 How can his company, MoviePass, afford all those tickets?
 Is MoviePass a scam?

-Those were the thoughts going through my head after AMC, the nation's largest theater chain, issued a press release Tuesday proclaiming that MoviePass isn't welcome at any of their 8,000-plus locations -- a sizable chunk of the 36,000 screens his company claimed were already part of their "Theater Network."
+Those were the thoughts going through my head after AMC, the nation's largest theater chain, issued a press release Tuesday proclaiming that MoviePass isn't welcome at any of its 8,000-plus locations -- a sizable chunk of the 36,000 screens Lowe's company claimed were already part of MoviePass' "Theater Network."

 According to Lowe, who spoke to us Tuesday evening, the truth is even wilder.
 MoviePass doesn't actually have partnerships with major theaters, or much of a relationship at all.